fomongole/fastapi-todos/README.md

-# Enterprise FastAPI Todo API 🚀
+# FastAPI Todo API 🚀

 A professional, high-performance, and secure Todo application backend built with **FastAPI**, **PostgreSQL**, and **Docker**.
 This project follows **Clean Architecture** principles, separating concerns into Routers, Services, and Repositories.